-In response to recent Federal legislation, the municipality is considering amendments to the Regional Plan and community land use by-laws to address commercial cannabis facilities in municipal planning documents.
+In response to recent Federal legislation, HRM is considering amendments to the Regional Plan and community land use by-laws to address commercial cannabis production facilities in HRM’s planning documents.

 The Federal Government currently regulates medical cannabis and new legislation will legalize recreational cannabis.

 The Access to Cannabis for Medical Purposes Regulations (ACMPR) currently enables eligible Canadians to obtain medical cannabis from a licensed producer or produce a limited amount of cannabis for their own purposes.

 On June 21, 2018, the Federal Government's Cannabis Act received Royal Assent.
 This created a legal framework for controlling the production, distribution, sale and possession of cannabis across Canada.
 The Cannabis Act will come into force on October 17, 2018.

 The Federal Government strictly regulates the commercial production of medical cannabis and will have similar licensing requirements for the commercial production of recreational cannabis products.
 As of July 2018, there were 114 Federally licensed producers in Canada, including 3 in Nova Scotia (outside of HRM).

 What is the municipality's role in regulating commercial cannabis production?